WagnerLab/fmri_notes/Normalization.md

   - Account for lesions in cost function
     - leave the lesion spots out of warp
     - might impact surrounding structure too

+## Structure-specific alignment
+- pick that one structure and align to that (Craig Stark?)
+- Add weight during the alignment to parts that you've traced
+  - 20-50% weighting on your tracing, and let ANTS figure out the rest of the brain
+  - Maybe try inverse warp on template, and see how well it matches up